-Now that we have defined the many aspects of dog backpacks, let’s dive into the very best products on the Australian market.
+Now that we have defined the many aspects of dog backpacks, let’s dive into the very best products on the Australian market as tested by our panel of canine experts and doggy lovers.
 One thing to note before you review these is that reviews may be mixed when it comes to backpacks.

 This is because dog backpacks can be a hard sell to your pooch.
 As we said previously, dog backpacks are not for every dog.
 They may just dislike the sensation.
-Some reviewers have therefore left bad reviews on the merits of their dog not taking to the product.
-Totally natural but worth remembering whilst you are going through the links below.
+Some of our researchers left not-so-great reviews on the merits of their dog not taking to the product.
+Totally natural but worth remembering whilst you are going through our comments below.

 What sets this product apart from the rest?

 When it comes to dog backpacks, the designers often try hard to make them comfy for the dogs.
 What is often forgotten, though, is the comfort of the human who will need to carry the backpack.
-This backpack from Ibiyaya manages to strike a balance between the two, creating a product that’s comfortable for both the human and the canine.
+This backpack from Ibiyaya manages to strike a balance between the two, creating a product that our independent panel of testers found is both comfortable for the human and the canine.

 The unique feature of this backpack is that it contains two compartments of equal size.
 They are both designed as cabins for a small pet, but the separator can also be removed to create one larger compartment.
 When separated, both compartments are 39 cm long, 29 cm wide, and 28 cm high, which is fairly spacious and enough for many small dogs.
-Each compartment has its own comfy mat and a mesh window that can be opened.
+Like many of the backpacks we review ahead, each compartment has its own comfy mat and a mesh window that can be opened.

 Now, this is quite a large backpack, and with your canine companion inside it can get quite heavy.
 To make this more comfortable for you, Ibiyaya made this backpack similar to large hiking backpacks.
 Namely, there is a hip belt that helps distribute weight evenly as well as a sternum strap.
 Combine that with the adjustable shoulder straps and you’ve got yourself one comfy dog-transporter.

-Full of clever design features, this backpack also features two webbing loops on the backside.
+Full of clever design features, our panel of experts also loved how this backpack features two webbing loops on the backside.
 These loops are there to allow you to turn your backpack into a car booster seat.
 To use this backpack as a booster seat, simply pull the seatbelt in your car through those loops and buckle it.